iagox86/skullsecurity.org/_posts/2015-12-22-sans-hackfest-writeup-hackers-of-gravity.md

 ￼￼
 We recognized that as Base32 - Base64 will never have four "====" signs at the end, and Base32 typically only contains uppercase characters and numbers.
 (Quick plug: I'm currently working on <a href='https://github.com/iagox86/dnscat2/issues/71'>Base32 support</a> for dnscat2, which is another reason I quickly recognized it!)

-Anyway, the Base32 version decoded to <tt>spirit_of_wicker_seats</tt>, and Eric recognized "Spirit" as a possible clue and searched for "Spirit of St Louis Wicker Seats", which revealed the following quote from the <a href='https://en.wikipedia.org/wiki/Spirit_of_St._Louis'>Wikipedia article</a> on the Spirit of St. Louis: "The stiff wicker seat in the cockpit was also purposely uncomfortable".
+Anyway, the Base32 version decoded to <tt>spirit_of_wicker_seats</tt>, and Sabine recognized "Spirit" as a possible clue and searched for "Spirit of St Louis Wicker Seats", which revealed the following quote from the <a href='https://en.wikipedia.org/wiki/Spirit_of_St._Louis'>Wikipedia article</a> on the Spirit of St. Louis: "The stiff wicker seat in the cockpit was also purposely uncomfortable".

 <img src='/blogdata/hackers-of-gravity-07.png' width='600' height='auto'/>